gospel-desk/www.logstown.com/_posts/2020-03-27-first-three-iconographers.md

 When presented with an almost clean slate of saints to represent, Jonathan narrowed the field to the Centurion and St. Mary of Bethany.
 With Federico also choosing Mary (see below), the path for Jonathan became clear.
-Jonathan's contribution will likely be unique in that he is a _carver_ of icons rather than a painter.
+Jonathan's contribution may turn out to be unique in that he is a _carver_ of icons rather than a painter.
 Lord willing, the Church will soon have a new stone (or wooden?) image of the [Centurion](/the-twelve-believers/the-centurion/), the man of authority who put himself under Christ's authority.
 May we do the same with our own lives!